 4. Find your courage.
 Don’t worry about what others might think of your choreography, song choice, costume or talent.
 If you have an idea, just follow your intuition and go for it!

 Bottom line: You just have to step up and stop fear from stopping you!
-All of the instructors at Levitation Nation are here to help you find your best self, so don’t hesitate to ask for help!
+All of the instructors at Levitation Nation are here to help you find your best self, so please reach out and we will help you on your pathway.
 We believe in you!
 XOXO, Mindy

 My first ever aerial performance.
 I have come a long ways, yea?